MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Choose the option to **Configure for one box** to set up the web node and compute node onto the same machine.

-1. When prompted, provide a password for the built-in, local operationalization `admin` account.
+1. When prompted, provide a password for the built-in, local operationalization administrator account called `admin`.

 1. Return to the main menu of the utility when the configuration ends.